 The Carl Tapp Technician Scholarship Program supports aspiring technicians in their education and certification pursuits at Arkansas institutions that produce workforce-prepared diesel technicians.
-Scholarship is awarded towards a minimum two-semester medium/heavy duty truck technician program from a school that is in within the state of Arkansas.
+This scholarship is awarded towards a minimum two-semester medium/heavy duty truck technician program from a school that is within the state of Arkansas.
 Applicants must submit an official high school transcript showing the most recent three years' academic performance.
+Learn more and apply online at www.arkansastrucking.com/councils/maintenanceandtechnology/tech-scholarship.